-When you select this option, a panel is displayed that allows you to create, update, or delete statistics and to reset sequence numbers (Figure 66).
-The reset utility handles only ISPF libraries.
+When you select this option, a panel is displayed that allows you to create, update, or delete statistics and to reset sequence numbers (Figure 65).
+The reset utility handles only partitioned data sets with fixed or variable length records.
 Refer to the section entitled "Library Statistics" in Chapter 3 for a discussion of the type of information maintained for each member of a library.